 For most people, the idea of retiring at 30 or 35 isn’t reasonable.
 It’s akin to that kid in high school—no rhythm, no voice—who adamantly pursued his dream of being the next Michael Jackson.
 Or his friend, unathletic and stumpy, whose college plans were based on obtaining a basketball scholarship.
 Dreams can be great, but unrealistic dreams are fruitless.

-If you’re interested in FIRE, pursue it!
+If this FIRE starter has you interested, then pursue it!
 Just set realistic expectations.
 In my opinion, you should think about FIRE as follows:

 - The tradition that you should retire at 67 (or 65, or 62) is not set in stone.
 It’s very reasonable to plan a retirement earlier than that.
 55?
 50?
 Even earlier?
 Check out a FIRE calculator and pencil out what your future FIRE could look like.